The University of Strathclyde is an internationally leading technological University that is committed to being socially progressive.

 Your Department/School or Faculty Office will stay in contact with you and will keep you informed.
 You should also check MyPlace, and email for updates.

-The University Library opened for individual study from Monday 24 August.
+The University Library is open for individual study.
 There are over 500 study spaces currently available within the Library building, which adhere to the 2m social distancing restrictions.
 Hand sanitisers and wipes are available at all study stations and staff will be monitoring the environment to ensure it remains safe for all.

 The University has arranged access to Microsoft Office software free of charge for all students.
 Please DO NOT take out a separate subscription to Microsoft Office.
 We have also arranged free access to lots of other software that you may need during your studies – available through Pegasus.
 Find out full details on the MS Office suite, other discipline-specific software and hardware recommendations.